Battery Logic : It's Real, it's Here and it's Yours

 |Q : What's the difference between NiCd and NiMH batteries ?||top|

 The main difference between the two battery types (NiMh Nickel Metal Hydride and NiCd Nickel Cadmium often referred to as NiCads) is capacity and memory effect.
-If you are under the illusion that rechargeable batteries are not very good then the chances are that you have been using older Alkaline rechargeable batteries (which ARE rubbish) or NiCd batteries suffering from memory effect and you have not been aware of the effects of Memory Effect.
+If you are under the illusion that rechargeable batteries are not very good then the chances are that you have been using older Alkaline rechargeable batteries (which were rubbish) or NiCd batteries suffering from memory effect and you have not been aware of the effects of Memory Effect.

 Modern NiMH rechargeable batteries do not suffer from memory effect and have a much higher capacity than NiCd batteries.